cedricdelpoux/gatsby-remark-normalize-paths/README.md

 ```

 > Note:
-> If you don't want this plugin delete empty frontmatter of some fields, you need to specify pathFields
+> If you don't want this plugin to delete empty frontmatter of some fields, you need to specify pathFields

 ## Contributing